decentsocial/website/blog/2020-10-11-Get-things-done-for-real.md

 Most important in terms of priority, which is up to you.

+You have a perfect overview of the week.

 ## Analogue

 Since it isn't a Trello board or similar, on which you attach files, comment, tag and much more.